RadhikaR77/today-only-todo/Readme.md

 * Widgets
 * Time-based expiration within the day

-Reason: prioritizing correctness and architecture over breadth.
+Reason: prioritizing correctness of the constraint and architecture clarity over feature breadth.

 ---

 ## What I Would Improve With More Time

 * Unit tests for date filtering logic
-* Injected clock abstraction for testability
+* Injected clock abstraction for deterministic testing
-* SwiftData migration
+* SwiftData migration evaluation
 * Reminder notification before end of day
 * Home screen widget